Jubatian/rrpge-spec/specs/kernel.rst

 they may also delay the execution of an event handler.

-Audio half-buffer exhausted
+Audio buffer exhausted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This interrupt triggers, so the event is called when the audio output DMA passes half buffer boundary.
-The event has two parameters prepared by the
+This interrupt triggers, so the event is called when the audio output DMA exhausts it's buffer.
+It has no parameters.
-kernel:

-- Left or Mono target sample pointer in sample (byte) units
-- Right target sample pointer in sample (byte) units

-For the possible values of these, check "snd_arch.rst", the "DMA buffers" chapter.
-The parameters provide pointers to the buffer half just finished by the audio DMA, so from the rise of the event there is a whole audio tick for the call to happen and to fill these in.

-The right target sample pointer equals the left in Mono mode.
+The event should be used to update the DMA buffer pointers as described in "snd_arch.rst".

 The audio events come at a fixed rate, called the audio tick.
-This rate is consistent across any realization of the RRPGE system, only depending on the configuration of the application.
-The following rates are possible:
+This rate is consistent across any realization of the RRPGE system, a stable 93.75 Hz.

-- 23.4375 Hz (24 KHz sample rate, 1024 sample half buffer).
-- 46.8750 Hz (48 KHz / 1024 samples or 24KHz / 512 samples half buffer).
-- 93.7500 Hz (48 KHz sample rate, 512 sample half buffer).

 This should be used as the time base of the application.

 Video raster passed